toralf/torutils/README.md

 ### Fine tuning

-Some tools are made to fine tune certain rule set parameters.
+These scripts helped to fine tune certain rule set parameters.
 [Feedback](https://github.com/toralf/torutils/issues) about the parameters is highly appreciated.

 [ddos-inbound.sh](./ddos-inbound.sh) lists ips having more connections from or to the ORPort than a given limit (4 per default).